-Supervision for M.Litt. and Ph.D. research degrees is offered in the areas of Biblical, Jewish and Islamic Studies.
-Currently there are around twenty M.Litt./ Ph.D. students registered in the Department of Near and Middle Eastern Studies.
+Supervision for M.Litt. and Ph.D. research degrees is offered in the areas of Ancient Near East, Biblical, Jewish and Islamic Studies, History and Culture of the Modern Middle East, Human Rights and Gender.
+The Department of Near and Middle Eastern Studies has a thriving postgraduate community.
 The M.Litt. takes two years and requires a dissertation of not more than 60,000 words and the Ph.D. takes up to four years and the dissertation should not exceed 100,000 words.

-Students can take coursework in either Hebrew or Arabic during their enrollment and we offer a research methods seminar and regular graduate research seminars.
+Students can take coursework in Middle Eastern Languages including Classical and Modern Hebrew, Arabic and Turkish during their enrolment.
+Staff and postgraduate students participate in research methods seminars and regular graduate research seminars.
 We also provide students with opportunities to gain teaching experience.
 Through our international contacts, we run regular research seminars led by visiting scholars of international standing.

 Click here to see recent and current theses being/written under the supervision by staff in the Department.